Former R. Kelly manager arrested in Georgia for allegedly making threats

 Kelly's lawyer, Steven Greenberg, denied that his client directed Mason to make any alleged threats.

-Greenberg claimed that both he and police officers have spoken to Savage in the past week and she was not in any distress.
+Greenberg said that both he and police officers have spoken to Savage in the past week and she was not in any distress.

 "Miss Savage is a grown woman and she can do whatever she wants to do.
 She's fine," Greenberg told NBC News on Friday.